Golden Globes nominations Wednesday could belong to Netflix

 In the television categories, expect “The Mandalorian,” “The Queen’s Gambit,” “The Flight Attendant,” “Ted Lasso” and the final season of “Schitt’s Creek” to be in the mix.

-The HFPA has yet to announce what form its awards ceremony — typically a bubby dinner gathering with flowing drinks — will take this year.
-In August, the group’s president, Lorenzo Soria, died at age 68.
+In August, Hollywood Foreign Press Association’s president, Lorenzo Soria, died at age 68.
 He was replaced by Ali Sar.

 This year’s Globes were postponed nearly two months because of the pandemic and to adjust to the delayed Oscars.
 Those are set for April 25.
 Last year’s Golden Globes culminated in awards for “1917” and “Once Upon a Time … in Hollywood.”
 The telecast, hosted by Ricky Gervais, couldn’t buck the overall ratings trend for awards shows, drawing an average of 18.3 million viewers, down 2% from the previous year.